-Yerrabi Ponds by Busy Bees features warm and inviting open plan rooms and a spacious outdoor area where children are encouraged to play and ignite their natural sense of curiosity and discovery.
+Yerrabi Ponds by Busy Bees located in Gungahlin features warm and inviting open plan rooms and a spacious outdoor area where children are encouraged to play and ignite their natural sense of curiosity and discovery.

 Wendy Mackay is our appointed Service Manager, bringing her outstanding qualifications, years of experience and passion for Early Childhood Education.
 Wendy is backed by a team of 20 Educators, with the Service offering 90 licensed places each day.
 Located near the Mulligans Flat Nature Reserve, the Service is nestled among parklands and our Bush Kindy days provide children with plenty of opportunities to explore and respect the natural environment.
 Our Service was developed to ensure that children are being provided with plenty of exciting opportunities and challenges for them to play and grow.

 Yerrabi Ponds by Busy Bees encompasses an innovative approach which is based on the discovery and exploration of respectful relationships with children.
 We provide children with uninterrupted time for play, plenty of freedom, and stimulating areas that encourage respectful play time in small groups.
 When they’re tired from exploring, learning and making new discoveries, our children are supported by a qualified on-site Chef who will ensure they are nourishing their bodies as well as their minds.

 At Yerrabi Ponds by Busy Bees, your child will benefit from: